 Challenges to the Prevention of Money Laundering Act #9: Sr. Adv.
 A.M.
 Singhvi Argues PMLA Reverses Burden of ProofChallenges to the Prevention of Money Laundering Act

-On February 9th 2022,the Supreme Court heard Senior Advocate Dr. Abhishek Manu Singhvi argue against the provisions for investigation, search and seizure and attachment of property under the Prevention of Money Laundering Act, 2002.
+On February 9th 2022,the Supreme Court heard Senior Advocate Dr. Abhishek Manu Singhvi argue against the provisions for investigation, search and seizure and attachment of property under the Prevention of Money Laundering Act, 2002 (PMLA).
 Dr. Singhvi stated before Justices A.M.
 Khanwilkar, Dinesh Maheshwari and C.T.
-Ravikumar that the Act enables the Enforcement Directorate to violate the Article 21 rights of the accused.
+Ravikumar that the Act enables the Enforcement Directorate (ED) to violate the Article 21 rights of the accused.

 Section 24 Reverses Burden of Proof For Essential Element of Money Laundering Offence